 Make sure the volunteer project doesn’t cause the local people and community more effort than the project warrants.
 Many part-time opportunities feature a day of touring an orphanage or working in the community.
 Instead of truly putting in the adequate time to help the community, volunteers may be benefiting from their volunteer efforts at the expense of the local people.

-Global Volunteers’ motto is “Travel that feeds the soul” and Philbrook notes the damage that terms like voluntourism can do to volunteer vacation efforts.
-Voluntourism puts an emphasis on tourism in a place of service, he notes, but can often slow the foundations for true volunteer efforts and progress.
+Global Volunteers’ motto is “Travel that feeds the soul.”
+That’s why Philbrook notes that terms like voluntourism can harm genuine volunteer vacation efforts.
+Voluntourism puts an emphasis on tourism in a place of service.
+While true, it can often slow the foundations for true volunteer efforts and progress.

 Check out these other Teen and Family Volunteer Opportunities where the community effort comes first.